G

 Source-backed summary

 The term is used across several adjacent communities.
 OpenAI uses harness engineering for systems, scaffolding, feedback loops, tools, PR review, browser/devtools access, and repo-embedded skills around Codex.
-Anthropic describes long-running agent harnesses for work across context windows.
+Anthropic describes long-running agent harnesses for work across context windows, Dynamic Workflows in Claude Code as parallel subagent orchestration, and Claude Tag as a Slack-native team agent with channel scope, tool access, and agent identity.
 Martin Fowler frames a user-side coding-agent harness as guides and sensors.
 LangChain and Rebyte use harness for the capabilities layer around models, tools, files, sandboxes, subagents, and human approval.
+Recent coding-agent tools make the pattern more concrete: OpenCode exposes plan/build agents and install surfaces, Runtime packages sandboxes, guardrails, observability, and integrations for teams, Zot ships a one-binary Go coding harness, Forge adds reliability middleware for tool-calling loops, Zerostack shows a lightweight Rust local-agent harness, DeepSeek Reasonix tunes a provider-native loop around cache stability, Superset orchestrates many CLI agents across worktrees, DevSpace exposes selected local workspaces to MCP-capable chat hosts, and InsForge exposes backend infrastructure through agent tools.

 Key points